The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: Host extinction analysis

-Figures \ref{fig:BTS host ext} and \ref{fig:BTS host ext sgr} show the distributions of the host galaxy extinction $ A_r^\text{h} $ (upper left panel), $ A_g^\text{h} $ (upper right panel), the selective extinction of all SNe, $ E(g-r)_\text{h} $ (lower left panel), and the ratio of the total-to-selective extinction, $ R^\text{h}_r = A^\text{h}_r/E(g-r)_\text{h}$.
-The relations to the Johnson B and V bands are given by $ E(g-r)/E(B-V)\approx0.8-1 $ and $ R_V/R_r\approx1.13-1.17 $ for $ R_V $ values in the range $1-4$.
-In Figure \ref{fig:BTS host ext}, the distributions are divided into galaxy types, classified as in Section \ref{sec:host}, while in Figure \ref{fig:BTS host ext sgr}, the distributions are divided into \sgr bins.
+Figures \ref{fig:BTS host ext} and \ref{fig:BTS host ext sgr} show the distributions of the host galaxy extinction $ A_r^\text{h} $ (upper left-hand panel), $ A_g^\text{h} $ (upper right-hand panel), the selective extinction of all SNe, $ E(g-r)_\text{h} $ (lower left-hand panel), and the ratio of the total-to-selective extinction, $ R^\text{h}_r = A^\text{h}_r/E(g-r)_\text{h}$.
+The relations to the Johnson B and V bands are given by $ E(g-r)/E(B-V)\approx0.8-1 $ and $ R_V/R_r\approx1.13\text{--}1.17 $ for $ R_V $ values in the range of $1\text{--}4$.
+In Figure \ref{fig:BTS host ext}, the distributions are divided into galaxy types, classified as in Section \ref{sec:host}, while in Figure \ref{fig:BTS host ext sgr}, the distributions are divided into \sgr\ bins.
 The distributions are volume-corrected according to their luminosities and their host extinction value, modifying Equation \eqref{eq:max vol} to

 This correction substantially increases the weights of high-extinction SNe, and may bias the distribution when the sample size is small.
 This is the case for the $ A_r^\text{h} $ and $ A_g^\text{h} $ distributions of the $ \msgr>1.15 $ bin, where the sample size is 13 SNe and the extinction values are relatively high.
 Therefore, these distributions have been supplemented with error bars that illustrated the high uncertainty.
 The uncertainties of the other distributions uncertainties are much smaller, and are not shown for visualization purposes.
 The $ R_r $ distribution only contains SNe with $ E(g-r)_\text{h}>0.2\,\text{mag} $ and $ A_g^\text{h},A_r^\text{h}>0.1 $.